zoonewbie/vividFacesAnimojiAndroid/README.md

 ## Q: What is the current status of project?
-### A: First upload of the demo workspace have been commited.
+### A: Collada models showing, morphing animation done.
+First upload of the demo workspace have been commited.
 There are known bugs and I will fix them after several weeks later.
 You can download the apk directly and run it on your android phone (Safe.
 Only permission of R/W Storage is needed for saving cached binary of Collada).
 Note the effect of 3D models is quite rough and having wrong vertices.
 It will be fixed and be polished in the next upload.
 It is quite late.
 Good night.